All Vietnamese people is millionaires. It’s actually not a joke!

 2. Back to the history of the Dong

 “In 1946, the Viet Minh government – who later became the government of North Vietnam – introduced the dong to replace the French Indochinese piastre at the same value.
 In 1951, the rate was revalued at 100 to 1 and by 1958, it had been raised again to 1000 to 1.
 In South Vietnam, both piastres and dong banknotes were issued in 1953.
 When the city of Saigon fell on September22 1975, South Vietnam’s currency became the Liberation dong, worth 500 of the old South Vietnam dong.

 Vietnam was reunified on May 3 1978 and the dong followed suit by merging into one currency.
 One new dong was equal to one Northern dong and 0.8 Southern Liberation dong – until it was revalued again on September 14 1985 due to inflation, with the new dong worth 10 of the old.”

 3. How to use Dong in a right way?

 I know how confusing it is for the first time you use the Dong.
 So here is the guide:

-Paper notes mean small money while polymer means big money.
+- Paper notes means small money while polymer means big money.
 You got the idea!

-The note 20,000 Dong and 500,000 Dong have the same color and I’ve seen many foreigners have a misunderstanding between them.
-The tip is that when you have to use those notes, be a little careful, and don’t let your eyes trick you.
-Good people will return your money back but some will keep it.
-Good and bad people in every country.
+- The note 20,000 Dong and 500,000 Dong have the same color and I’ve seen many foreigners have misunderstanding between them.
+The tip is that when you have to use those notes, be a little careful and don’t let you eyes tricks you.
+Good people will return your money bak but some will keep it.
+Good and bad people is every countries.

-Wondering if you can use US dollar in Vietnam, Yes it’s widely accepted and used in most of the cities, but if you want to have a better conversion rate, use Dong instead.
+- Wondering if you can use US dollar in Vietnam, Yes it’s widely accepted and used in most of the cities, but if you want to have better conversion rate, use Dong instead.